A million bucks to build it, another million to tear it out

 p.
 40 — How is uphill less dangerous here and more dangerous earlier?

 p.
 41 — It is surprising that risk does not increase with motor vehicle speed above 30 km/h.
+Other studies show quite the opposite.
 What other factors counterbalance speed?

 p.
 42 — same photos of uphill cyclist on wrong side of road, and downhill cyclist ignoring the poorly placed SLM, as on p.
 26.

 p.
 46 — “Route infrastructure is a strong determinant of injury risks” — This is correlation, not causation.
 It compares entire countries with one another.
-There are many other factors which differ among the countries cited.
+Many other factors differ among the countries cited.

 p.
-47 — Shows a different photo of the cycle track also shown on page 12, where cyclists would be blinded by oncoming motor vehicle headlamps at night and, if they stray or are forced into the street, are trapped in oncoming traffic and cannot get back up over a curb.
+47 — Shows a different photo of thesidepath also shown on page 12, where cyclists would be blinded by oncoming motor-vehicle headlamps at night and, if they stray or are forced into the street, are trapped in oncoming traffic and cannot get back up over a curb.
 On the side away from the street, they will be toppled if they stray into the curb.
-The paved width of the path is marginal and there is no recovery if a cyclist strays off either side.
+The width of the sidepath is marginal and there is no recovery if a cyclist strays off either side.
 This is portrayed as an example of a safe facility.

 The page also claims that previous research did not distinguish between cycle tracks, bike lanes etc. This is blatantly false — several important studies do.
 I am thinking in particular of Moritz’s 1990s studies and the 2007 Copenhagen study.